 This belief is at the heart of our core values, and it is central to our longevity and rapid ascension as one of the top taco franchises in the United States.
 Of the more than 54,000 Mexican food restaurants in America, counted by CHD Experts, our customers have numerous choices for Mexican food, yet they choose TacoTime because of our tireless commitment to producing food prepared in-house with only the freshest ingredients — in many cases, by hand and from scratch.
 This commitment has paid off and our customers are voting with their wallets.

 In the Mexican QSR franchise space, TacoTime has a menu that is truly something to behold.
 While offering an assortment of customizable tacos, burritos, salads, nachos and quesadillas, TacoTime has been incredibly inventive, incorporating a playful sensibility into traditional Mexican fare.
-Our wildly popular Mexi-Fries are our take on tater tots, which can be dunked into one or all of our proprietary salsas, or stuffed with melted cheese.
-Our Crisp Burritos, all of which are rolled by hand, come in four varieties and pack in a lot of flavor within the crunch of a fried tortilla shell.
-TacoTime goes further than other brands — offering vegetarian options, kids meals and an ever-changing array of limited-time and seasonal offerings that keep our customers excited to come back.
+Our wildly popular Mexi-Fries are our take on tater tots, which can be dunked into one or all of our proprietary salsas, or smothered with melted cheese.
+Our Crisp Burritos, all of which are rolled by hand, come in three varieties and pack in a lot of flavor within the crunch of a fried tortilla shell.
+TacoTime goes further than other brands — offering vegetarian options and an ever-changing array of limited-time and seasonal offerings that keep our customers excited to come back.

 “The key difference with TacoTime is our taste profile,” says Kevin Gingrich, Brand President of TacoTime and owner of several TacoTime franchise locations in Utah.
 “It tastes good because of the seasonings that we have, which are proprietary spice blends created for TacoTime.
 But our bigger unique factor is how many items we make in-house.